MaggieSueWoW/Pebble/raid_time_fairness.md

 1. **Input (Reports sheet)** (officers)
    - Paste report links, set status: *blank*=new, `in‑progress`, `done`.
-   - Optional: specify break override start/end times in PT.
+   - Optional: specify break override start/end times and Mythic override start/end times in PT (Mythic overrides may include just the start, just the end, or both).
 2. **Ingest**
    - Fetch fights for each report; dedupe with canonical key `(encounter_id, difficulty, rounded start/end)`.
    - Convert to PT.
 Persist raw fights in `fights_all` (Mongo).